-The Cornu is the first aircraft capable of free vertical flight.
+The Cornu was the first aircraft capable of free vertical flight.
 Designed and built by bicycle-maker (another one!!)
-Paul Cornu,the tandem contra-rotating rotors “Flying Bicycle” archieved -barely- that historical flight in 1907.
+Paul Cornu, this tandem contra-rotating rotors “Flying Bicycle” achieved -barely- that historical feat in 1907.

+The glory was brief.
 After some more hops and trials Cornu came to the conclusion that his designs suffered serious control problems and that linked with his lack of funds ended his contribution to aviation.

-As the Americans, the Russians were taken by the nuclear fever of the 50’s.
-All could be nuclear powered back then, submarines,ships,cars….and yeah, aircrafts too.
+As the Americans, the Russians were taken by the nuclear fever of the 1950s.
+All could be nuclear powered back then, submarines,ships,cars….and yeah, aircraft too.

-Don’t always believe the clichés, the Italians were brave enough soldiers cursed by bad equipment and worse leadership.
+Don’t always believe the clichés.
+The Italians were brave enough soldiers cursed by bad equipment and worse leadership.

-A B-25 scale model and bomb are being prepared for wind tunnel bomb separation tests in the plant of the North American Aviation, Inglewood,California, 1942.
+A B-25 scale model and bomb are being prepared for wind tunnel bomb separation tests in the plant of the North American Aviation, Inglewood (California), 1942.

-Awe-inspiring the workmanship of these models.
+Awe-inspiring the workmanship of those models.

-A Convair proposal to the USAF for a high performance parasite (or ground launched) bomber-recon aircraft.
-This Super Hustler study ( there were others) was composed of two parts: a manned one at the front with a ramjet engine and a rear winged booster (bomb-equiped in the bomber version) powered by two ramjets.
+A Convair’s proposal to the USAF for a high performance parasite (or ground launched) bomber-recon aircraft.
+This Super Hustler study (here were others) was composed of two parts: a manned one at the front with a ramjet engine and a rear winged booster (bomb-equipped in the bomber version) powered by two ramjets.
 Ironically the Super Hustler’s proposed mothership was the Convair Hustler, an evolution of a very similar parasite bomber concept.